-As you can see I dressed them up with bit of ribbon which would be perfect for a hostess or teacher gift this holiday season.
+As you can see I dressed them up with bit of ribbon which would be perfect for a hostess or teacher gift during a holiday season or just because.

 Just insert them into a simple paper or plastic bag with this cute printable.

 If you’re ready to step outside the realm of chocolate, try this cookie and tell me what you think!
 Make a batch of the basic cookie mix because I have more recipes coming soon!

 - Basic Cookie Mix